 Enhanced hourly and daily cleaning checklists.

 Please wash your hands often.
 Soap and hand sanitizer are available throughout the building.

 All staff have their temperature checked and are screened for symptoms and risk factors.

 We carefully considered masks weighing all the pros and cons.
 The rigorous emergency response training that our team has completed is done without masks, so muscle memory of how to respond in an emergency does not include removing a mask.
 Therefore masks pose a drowning risk to our swimmers and staff.
-Because of this and because we are maintaining six feet of physical distance, we feel the risks of requiring masks outweigh the benefits – in our specific environment.
+Some locations may use plastic face shields.
 Of course, customers are welcome to wear masks outside of the pool deck.

-We are practicing physical distancing within all areas of our store, maintaining 6 feet between each other.
+We are practicing physical distancing, maintaining 6 feet between each other.